 Eat nutritious food

-A balanced diet of whole grains, meats, veggies, and supplements are extremely beneficial.
+A balanced diet of whole grains, meats, veggies, and supplements is extremely beneficial.

 I’ve noticed that if I don’t eat enough animal protein in a day, I feel more anxious and it’s really difficult for me to control my anxiety.

 Eat a variety of animal protein and plant protein.
 Fish is excellent because you’ll also be getting a good dose of Omega 3s which is great for your mind.
 Red meat in moderation is very good for you as you’ll get a large dose of vitamin B12.
 Quinoa and Chickpeas contain all of the amino acids our bodies need, meaning they are complete proteins.

 If you can, eat wild-caught fish and organically raised meats or hunt and fish.
 Wild game meat is delicious and contains more nutrients than conventionally raised meats.